 5. They not only have Interesting Permanent Exhibits but Rotating Ones too.

 When I saw that two of the temporary exhibits this summer are Hot Wheels and DC Super Heroes, I knew these would be favorites with the boys.
-To celebrate their 50th anniversary, Hot Wheels set up racing zones with speed challenges and race tracks.
-The kids would have spent half the day in there, if we weren’t pushing them to move on.
+To celebrate its 50th anniversary, Hot Wheels set up racing zones with speed challenges and race tracks.
+The kids would have spent half the day in there if we weren’t pushing them to move on.